-From 1 January 2019, when the Group is an intermediate lessor, it assesses the lease classification of a sublease with reference to the ROU asset arising from the head lease, not with reference to the underlying asset.
+When the Group is an intermediate lessor, it assesses the lease classification of a sublease with reference to the ROU asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is short-term lease to which the Group applies the exemption described above, then it classifies the sublease as an operating lease.